pedrolcl/dmidiplayer/README.md

 Drumstick MIDI File Player - multiplatform
 ==========================================

 [Drumstick](https://drumstick.sourceforge.io/docs/index.html) is a set of GPLv3 licensed C++/Qt libraries for MIDI applications.
 The project includes several tools as examples, and among them is the drumstick-guiplayer utility that leverages the Drumstick::ALSA library, so it is available only for Linux (because the ALSA sequencer is a linux only technology).
-Some people have complained that they would like to run a program with the same functionalities on Windows and macOS, so here it is ...
+Some people have requested a program with the same functionalities on Windows and macOS, so here it is ...

 ![screenshot](screenshot.png "main window")